joaovlf/joaovlf/readme.md

 I enjoy learning about many topics in software development, but I have other hobbies too.

 - 🌍  I'm based in Paraná - Brazil
-- ✉️  You can contact me at https://www.linkedin.com/in/joaofagotti/
 - 🧠  I'm learning more about backend topics and how to become a fluent English speaker

 ## Usually I code with